Retake your GCSEs online with exams in November and May/June!

 Depending on the subject, you could be able to resit your exams in November, or the summer diet the following year.
 Your teachers will have this information for you.

-You could also study by yourself or with a private tutor.
+You could also choose to study by yourself or with a private tutor.

-Note that if you’ve failed English or Maths, you’ll need to take these in school until you’re 18.
-You can study English and Maths as a private candidate as long as you’ve passed and want to improve your grade.
+Remember that if you’ve failed English or Maths, you’ll need to take these in school until you’re 18; you can only study as a private candidate if you're over 18 or if you've passed but would like to improve your grade.

-If you don’t want to resit your GCSEs, it’s time to make a plan for your future that takes your grades into account.
+Don't fancy resitting?
+It’s time to make a plan for your future that takes your current grades into account.

 If you have a specific career in mind, research all the possible ways you could achieve it.
 Don’t limit yourself to university or even college courses.
 Think wider: apprenticeships, professional courses (which often have no entry requirements), access courses, entry-level roles, work experience, volunteering.